MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 ## Subordinate names

-If you create a local group for your friends or a small event like an Independence day barbecue, it has no sense to install a separate node for it and register a name in the blockchain.
+If you create a local group for your friends or a small event like an Independence Day barbecue, it makes no sense to install a separate node for it and register a name in the blockchain.
 You may use the same node and a subordinate name instead.